Hermelín

-Hermelín (from Czech for ermine, due to its white color) is a type of Czech cheese that imitates camembert, with a coating of white mold.
-It originates from the town of Sedlčany in Central Bohemia and is sold throughout the Czech Republic under various brand names.
+Hermelín (Czech for ermine fur, due to its white color) is a type of Czech cheese that imitates camembert, with a coating of white mold, Penicillium camemberti.
+Hermelín originates from the town of Sedlčany in Central Bohemia and is sold throughout the Czech Republic under various brand names.
 In restaurants, the cheese is usually served marinated in oil (nakládaný), deep-fried in breadcrumbs (smažený), grilled (grilovaný), and with cranberry sauce.
+In the Czech Republic, it is called the king of cheeses, as its fluffy white rind resembles the royal ermine fur worn by kings.